Vicente Guaita: Crystal Palace

 On 2 February 2018, Crystal Palace manager Roy Hodgson confirmed Guaita had agreed to join from 1 July on a free transfer.
 The transfer was reconfirmed by the club on 8 June, with the player agreeing to a three-year contract.
 He made his Premier League debut on 15 December, keeping a clean sheet in a 1–0 home win against Leicester City.

 Guaita eventually became the starter, relegating Wayne Hennessey to the bench.
 On 1 February 2021, he extended his link until 30 June 2023, and in June was voted his team's player of the season.

 In January 2023, Guaita signed a new deal until June 2024.
 However, during that summer, he reportedly refused to play for the side and demanded a transfer, having lost his starting place to Sam Johnstone.
 He later criticised the club on Twitter after not being included in the squad for Palace's first match of the new season against Sheffield United.

 Celta

 On 1 September 2023, aged 36, Guaita returned to his home country and signed a two-year contract with Celta.
 He quickly became first-choice over youth graduate Iván Villar, making 27 appearances in his first season.

+Parma

+On 22 November 2025, Guaita joined Parma of the Italian Serie A until the end of the campaign; this was due to Zion Suzuki's serious hand injury.
+Two months later, however, the contract was terminated by mutual consent.